 People’s attention span is dwindling.
 Unfortunately, this means that it will be even harder for you to share the important things that you need your guests to know when they stay in your home.
 However, we discovered that many hosts fail to include the most essential information at the beginning of their guidebook.

-Make sure that the first page of your guidebook includes all the important things that you need guests to know – period.
+Make sure that the first page of your Airbnb house manual includes all the important things that you need guests to know – period.
 If it isn’t essential, don’t put it on the first page – you can include it later for those of your guests who are patient and like to read.

 When you pay attention to how you share information, and you help prioritize that information for your guests, you’ll give your guests a much better stay.
 And even more, you’ll have to spend less time explaining the information you need your guests to know.